How immersive audio can impact music production

 The impact of immersive audio on music production

-Implementing immersive audio requires equipment and software, often demanding a learning curve for producers accustomed to traditional methods.
+Implementing immersive audio requires equipment and software, and often demands a learning curve for producers accustomed to traditional methods.
 As an artist, you can use Apple’s Logic 10.7 that enables the integration of Atmos.
 To use 360 Reality Audio music format, you can work with Sony’s plugin software 360 WalkMix™ Creator.
 As long as you have headphones and a laptop, you’ll be able to create immersive music.

 Unlock the future of music with MusicTeam®